jules2689/trudeau/docs/2020-04-19/q_a.md

 **Prime Minister Trudeau**:

-Certainly as we look at challenges around supply chains for essential medical supplies and personal protective equipment as we strengthen our own domestic industry and production, we wouldn't want a foreign investor tonic that production that is being made for Canadians in this moment of crisis and send it overseas.
+Certainly as we look at challenges around supply chains for essential medical supplies and personal protective equipment as we strengthen our own domestic industry and production, we wouldn't want a foreign investor tic that production that is being made for Canadians in this moment of crisis and send it overseas.
 We also recognize that there are perhaps some startups that we would want to remain Canadian for the coming years that could be exposed to predatory foreign investors.
 This is something that, of course, we'll be keeping an eye on.